 SPAN U311.
-Introduction to Translation (3) Theoretical grounding and practical problems of professional translation (Spanish/English; English/ Spanish).
-Translation of short legal, medical and commercial texts in their linguistic and cultural context and an overview of the translator profession in the US are studied.
-Prerequisites: ENGL U252 and SPAN U309 or consent of instructor.
+Introduction to Translation (3) Theoretical grounding and practical problems of professional translation (English<>Spanish), translation of short texts in their linguistic and cultural context, and the translator profession in the US.
+Topics include comprehensive analyses of the translation process, the translation as a product, and the most common translation techniques and strategies.
+Prerequisites: Spanish oral and written placement test.

 SPAN U312.
 Introduction to Interpreting (3) General understanding of the problems for facilitating oral communication between monolingual speakers of English and Spanish.
-Develops basic skills for professional interpreting in its cultural context with practical exercises through role playing and the use of audio and audio visual material.
-Prerequisites: SPAN U309 or consent of instructor.
+Develops basic skills for professional interpreting in its cultural context with practical exercises through role playing and the use of audio and audiovisual material.
+Prerequisites: Spanish oral and written placement test.